 Scleral lenses are noticeably larger than normal gas permeable lenses.
 The size of the scleral lens that a person needs is often determined by how complex their eye condition is.
 Mild Keratoconus and abnormal astigmatism are usually considered less complicated and tend to require smaller scleral lenses, whereas more advanced cases of keratoconus, severe and chronic dry eyes or advanced ocular diseases often are considered more complicated to treat, and usually require larger scleral lenses.

 Because of the increased amount of time that is required to obtain a corneal topography and customize a scleral lens that works best and is most comfortable for your eyes, as well as the larger material cost to produce, scleral lenses can be significantly more expensive than traditional gas permeable and soft contact lenses.
-Despite this, scleral lenses still remain the most comfortable and, in many cases, the only way, to obtain comfortable, accurate vision for those suffering from severe dry eye, keratoconus, and other similar eye conditions.
+Despite this, scleral lenses still remain the most comfortable and, in many cases, the only way, to obtain comfortable, accurate vision for those suffering from:

 For more information, contact Sobel Eyecare today and arrange to have an appointment with Dr. Sobel